-Norovirus is the most common causes of viral gastroenteritis in human beings.
-It's usually easily curable, with most people able to make a full recovery.
-However, if left untreated, it may be lethal.
+Norovirus is the most common cause of viral gastroenteritis in human beings.
+It is curable, with most people able to make a full recovery.
+However, if left untreated, it can be lethal due to dehydration.
 Norovirus accounts for many deaths each year, especially in less developed countries.
-It's transmitted through contaminated food or water as well as through contact with an affected individual.
-Recognising its symptoms in the early stages is of utmost importance.
-Here are eight signs of a norovirus infection.
+Young children and the elderly are at the highest risk of death.
+The infection is transmitted through contaminated food or water or through contact with an infected individual.
+Most people have experienced some of the signs and symptoms of norovirus at some point.

 Receive updates on the latest news and alerts straight to your inbox.